 If you’re new to tailgating, or grilling in general, you may be wondering why you should be thinking about fuel at all?

-Well, gas and charcoal each have their own advantages and disadvantages.
+Basically, you have two choices.
+But which is better – gas or charcoal?
+Each have their own advantages and disadvantages.
 Whether the pros outweigh the cons or not depends on you.

 However, the majority of Americans favor propane over charcoal for their grills.
 Propane lights instantly and heats up quickly, meaning less time waiting around to start grilling.
 It’s also easier to cook for longer on gas versus charcoal, as with charcoal topping up on fuel can be a long drawn out process.

 With LP (Liquid Propane) tailgate grills, you also get the added element of near instant control.
 All you have to do is twist a dial to turn to the temperature up or down.
 With charcoal you have to either starve the fire of oxygen, or oxygenate it more to change the temperature, and the change can take 10 to 15 minutes to kick in.

 When the fun is over, you’ll find clean-up is usually easier with gas grills.
 Propane is a cleaner-burning fuel, so you won’t have to scrape out ash or residue when finished cooking.
 It’s also odorless and colorless, so all you’ll smell is the food you’re grilling.

 On the other hand, charcoal produces carbon monoxide when burned.
 And you’ll have to take care when disposing of your still hot charcoal briquettes after a tailgating session, to ensure you don’t start any fires.
 The same goes for putting out your grill and allowing the ashes to cool before packing up and heading home.

 In the end, it’s up to you what fuel appeals to you most.